Chiyotairyū Hidemasa: Retirement

 Chiyotairyū entered the November 2022 basho in Fukuoka at the rank of maegashira 12, having secured just two winning records in his last ten tournaments.
 After losing five of his first seven matches, he announced his retirement from professional sumo.
 His stablemaster Kokonoe said that he had lost his motivation to fight since the previous tournament in September, and that "it's not good for him to go to the raised ring with a wish to quit."
 The day after his retirement, Chiyotairyū said that he felt refreshed and had no regrets.
 He indicated that he will not remain with the Sumo Association, instead leaving to focus on opening his own restaurant specializing in yakiniku.
 He opened his first restaurant in the Roppongi district of Tokyo in January 2023.
+Chiyotairyū announced he would be making his MMA debut on February 18, 2024.

 Fighting style

 Chiyotairyū relied almost exclusively on pushing and thrusting techniques (tsuki/oshi), showing little interest in fighting on the mawashi or belt.
 His three most common winning kimarite in his career were oshidashi, hikiotoshi and hatakikomi.

 Chiyotairyū had been criticized by even his stablemaster for an overuse of slap-downs and pull-downs at the initial charge, which is considered unfair sumo technique by most.
 This was especially apparent in his jūryō championship run, where six out of his first eight consecutive wins were won by slap-downs or pull-downs.